Skip to content

 Interest-only cost during the build phase.

-Calculate interest-only payments and total interest paid during a construction loan build phase with drawdowns.
-Enter loan amount and see the result instantly.
+Calculate interest-only payments and total interest paid during a construction loan build phase, accounting for staged drawdowns.

 What this tool does